Common Name: weeping forsythia

 Easily grown in average, medium, well-drained soils in full sun to part shade.
 Adapts to wide range of soils.
 Best flower production in full sun.
 Prune immediately after spring flowering (wide range of pruning options include simply removing old stems and shaping to cutting back to the ground to revitalize).
 If left alone, plants may colonize an area over time because weeping branches often root where they touch the ground.

-This species of forsythia (sometimes commonly called weeping forsythia) is an upright, arching, deciduous shrub most noted for its weeping habit.
+Forsythia suspensa, commonly called weeping forsythia, is an upright, arching, deciduous shrub most noted for its weeping habit.
 As a shrub, it typically grows 6-10' tall and as wide, but weeping branches may be trained on a support structure to grow somewhat taller as a woody vine.
 Golden 4-petaled flowers appear in profusion before the foliage in late winter to early spring.
 One of the earliest blooming shrubs... a true harbinger of spring.
 Opposite, serrate, ovate, simple to trifoliate, medium green leaves (to 4" long).
 No appreciable fall color.
 This species is native to China and is one of the parents of the popular Forsythia x intermedia hybrids.

 No serious insect or disease problems.
 Some susceptibility to leaf spot and crown gall.
 Although vegetatively winter hardy to USDA Zone 5, the flower buds are sometimes damaged by cold winter temperatures and late freezes in Zone 5.